2 players · 6 rounds · race to 100

 Development Log

-The scorekeeper will help players track current score, Living ATK totals, Undead multiplier values, terrain effects, and the race to 100 before Round 6 ends.
+The first draft helps players track current score, Living ATK totals, Undead multiplier values, terrain effects, and the race to 100 before Round 6 ends.